liangcheng-yu/hyperlight/docs/hyperlight-execution-details.md

 With this background in mind, it's well worth focusing on the "lifecycle" of a VM -- how, exactly, a VM is created, modified, loaded, executed, and ultimately destroyed.

-At the highest level, Hyperlight takes roughly the following steps to create and run arbitrary code inside a VM <sup>3</sup>:
+At the highest level, Hyperlight takes roughly the following steps to create and run arbitrary code inside a VM:

-1. Load arbitrary binary data from an executable (currently, the [PE](https://en.wikipedia.org/wiki/Portable_Executable) and [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable formats are supported) file (either by manually parsing, or, optionally for PEs on Windows, by calling [`LoadLibraryA`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya))
+1. Loads a specially built, statically linked binary (currently, the [PE](https://en.wikipedia.org/wiki/Portable_Executable) and [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable formats are supported) into memory.
+This is the code that is executed inside a virtual machine.
-2. Using `mmap` (on Linux) or `VirtualAlloc` (on Windows) to create a shared memory region for the VM, then writing a "memory layout" with space to store a heap, stack, guest->host function calls, host->guest function calls, and more
-3. Create an individual hypervisor instance ("partition" hereafter)
-4. Create a single memory region within the partition, mapped to the shared memory created previously
+2. Allocates additional memory regions, for example stack and heap for the guest, as well as some regions used for communication between the host and the guest.
+3. Creates a Virtual Machine and maps shared memory into it
-5. Create one virtual CPU (vCPU) within the newly created partition
+5. Create one virtual CPU (vCPU) within the newly created VM
-6. Write appropriate values to registers on the new vCPU, including the stack pointer (RSP), instruction pointer (RIP), control registers (CR0, CR1, etc...), and more
+6. Write appropriate values to the new vCPUs registers.
-7. In a loop, tell previously created vCPU to run until we reach a halt message, one of several known error states (e.g. unmapped memory access), or an unsupported message
+7. In a loop, tell previously created vCPU to run until we reach a halt message, one of several known error states, or an unsupported message
    1. In the former case, exit successfully
    2. In any of the latter cases, exit with a failure message